-Gum recession during braces – The braces process not only brings perfect aesthetic beauty to the smile but also is a significant medical procedure, but at the same time carries the risk of dental diseases, including gum recession. so What is gum recession?
+Signs of gum recession during braces. – The braces process not only brings perfect aesthetic beauty to the smile but also is a significant medical procedure, but at the same time carries the risk of dental diseases, including gum recession. so What is gum recession?
 What are the Signs of gum recession during braces?
+The following article will clarify the causes, remedies, and signs of gum recession during braces.

 What is gum recession?
 Signs of gum recession during braces.